OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 In the `GIS Layer Manager` window click on the `Add various overlays` button and `Add grid layer`.
 For size of grid put 5000 (in map units, here meter).
-..
-MN comment: UNUSED  0:03 for 0 degrees and 3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic grid.
 Once done press :guilabel:`OK`.
 Optionally you may change the colors for the grid lines and the text labels.